-The Purpose of the Conservation Easement for the Property is to protect the Beneficial Public Values of the Property, as summarized below and described in more detail in the Baseline Documentation Report:
+The Purpose of the Conservation Easement for the McArthur Swamp Planning Unit is to protect the Beneficial Public Values of the Property, as summarized below and described in more detail in the Baseline Documentation Report:

 - (a) Habitat for fish, wildlife, and plants that are native to the area, including species protected under the California Endangered Species Act and/or the federal Endangered Species Act.
 The term "habitat" includes vegetation along banks and shorelines that contribute to maintaining watershed health.
-The term "native" refers to plants and animals that occur naturally on the Property, and are defined as "native" by the California Department of Fish & Wildlife and its successors. - (b) Forest resources on the Property.
-Forest resources consist of mid-elevation Sierra Nevada oak woodland and annual grassland forest type and riparian vegetation that provide habitat for wildlife and fisheries. - (c) The scenic viewshed of the Property in keeping with the surrounding environment, providing a forested landscape and open grassland visible to passersby on the nearby roads, as well as views of the waterbodies on the Property. - (d) Outdoor recreation such as camping, swimming, boating, sightseeing, water sports, fishing and hiking. - (e) Identified historical and cultural values, to the extent they are protected by state and federal law.
+The term "native" refers to plants and animals that occur naturally on the Property, and are defined as "native" by the California Department of Fish & Wildlife and its successors. - (b) The scenic viewshed of the Property in keeping with the surrounding environment, providing an open grassland visible to passersby from nearby roads and highways. - (c) Outdoor recreation. - (d) Identified historical and cultural values, to the extent they are protected by state and federal law, including artifacts related to Native American uses. - (e) Agricultural values, including grazing.